domapic/domapic-base/README.md

 Must contain properties:

-* verify - Checks if the received api key is still allowed to be used.
+* `verify`- Checks if the received api key is still allowed to be used.
 	* Arguments:
 		* apiKey - Received api key in the request header.
 	* Returns:
 		* Promise.resolve(userData) -> Allowed, pass the user data to authorization methods.
 		* Rejected promise -> Unauthorized.
-* authenticate - API operation for requesting a new api key.
+* `authenticate` - API operation for requesting a new api key.
 This api point needs authentication as well, so, if your system  authentication is only api key based, you have to define an initial api key that could be used to request more in case it´s needed.
+This method supports `jwt` authentication as well, if it is implemented.
-	* auth - Authorization method for the `/api/auth/apikey` POST api resource.
+	* `auth` - Authorization method for the `/api/auth/apikey` POST api resource.
-	* handler - Operation handler for the `/api/auth/apikey` POST api resource.
+	* `handler` - Operation handler for the `/api/auth/apikey` POST api resource.
 		* Should return a new api key.
-* revoke - API operation for removing an api key.
+* `revoke` - API operation for removing an api key.
 This api resource needs authentication as well.
-	* auth - Authorization method for the `/api/auth/apikey` DELETE api resource.
+	* `auth` - Authorization method for the `/api/auth/apikey` DELETE api resource.
-	* handler - Operation handler for the `/api/auth/apikey` DELETE api resource.
+	* `handler` - Operation handler for the `/api/auth/apikey` DELETE api resource.
+		* Arguments:
+			* `apiKey` - Api key to be removed.
 		* Any returned value will be ignored, and not exposed to the api response.

 Implementation example: